fiskaltrust/rollout-doc/middleware/README.md

 ### Send a pos-receipt

 Next, we can send a pos-receipt to settle a purchase.
-As a POSDealer, the corresponding functionality will be available to you in the POSSystem.
+As a PosDealer, the corresponding functionality will be available to you in the POS-System.
 In our example, we again use the Postman Collection described above.